jeffpar/pcjs.v1/disks/pc/apps/microsoft/chart/2.02/README.md

 Microsoft Chart 2.02
 ---

-NOTE: The Microsoft Chart 2.02 disk is clearly not an original distribution disk.
+NOTE: The Microsoft Chart 2.02 disk below is *not* an original distribution disk.

 The disk image contains "SPERRY Personal Computer MS-DOS 2.11 version 1.11 Copyright 1981,82,83 Microsoft Corp." with a COMMAND.COM dated "3-16-87".
 It boots but then crashes when COMMAND.COM attempts to display the current date.